tamascogustavo/chimera/README.md

 simulating_knockouts.py: is used to perform gene and reactions knockout

-add_medium.py: if you want to add your custom media to create a model, prior to the utilization of the chimera_core use this script.
+add_medium.py: if you want to add your custom media to create a model, before the utilization of the chimera_core use this script.

 all_metabo_paths: a folder containing pre-defined metabolic maps for a general overview of the pathways present in the target organism
 ```

 ### Installation

-Verify if you have anaconda intalled in you machine.
+Verify if you have anaconda installed in your machine.
 The tool can be downloaded [here](https://www.anaconda.com/products/individual).

 Before installing you need to install CPLEX solver from IMB.
 Click [here](https://community.ibm.com/community/user/datascience/blogs/xavier-nodet1/2020/07/09/cplex-free-for-students) to access the academic license.
 This documentation was created with `IBM ILOG CPLEX Optimization Studio V20.10`.